Nurassyl28/lab-02-fix-and-deploy-backend/README.md

 ### System context (what you’re building)

 This repo contains a small read-only backend called **Course Material Service**:
-- Currentyl it serves course materials.
+- Currentyl it serves course-related items (labs, modules, and tasks).
 - Later, you'll also add **learning outcomes**.
 - For simplicity, all data is JSON files in `src/app/data/`.